 10. Will Anyone Come to My Home?

 The bankruptcy process is designed to protect you so that you can move on in your life without debt.
 Declaring bankruptcy will not mean that people will be able to come to your home whenever they like.
 On the contrary, in Western Australia, bankruptcy protects you from creditors or bailiffs.

 The most contact you will ever get when you declare bankruptcy is a letter or an email, and at Bankruptcy Experts Perth we can help to make the process even easier than that.

 Call us with any questions at all on 1300 795 575.

 Can I Have My Bankruptcy Annulled?

 Yes.
-There are provisions within the Bankruptcy Act that enable a bankrupt individual to have their bankruptcy annulled and the bankruptcy record removed from your credit history.
-In bankruptcy terms, this technique is normally described as a Section 73 proposal and it is an approach where everyone wins.
-Essentially, the trustee contacts your creditors, presents them with your offer, which is significantly less than the original debt owed, the condition is that the creditors clear your credit file clean.
-This process typically takes a few weeks and there are fees involved.
-A section 73 annulment proposal can be done at any time during the 3 years you are bankrupt although it is most likely to be successful if attempted later on in your bankruptcy.
+There are provisions within the Bankruptcy Act that make it possible for a bankrupt individual to have their bankruptcy annulled and the bankruptcy record removed from your credit history.
+In bankruptcy terms, this technique is usually described as a Section 73 proposal and it is an approach where everybody wins.
+Basically, the trustee contacts your creditors, presents them with your offer, which is significantly less than the original debt owed, the condition is that the creditors clear your credit file clean.
+This process typically takes a few weeks and there are costs involved.
+A section 73 annulment proposal can be done at any time throughout the 3 years you are bankrupt although it is more likely to be successful if attempted later on in your bankruptcy.

-At Bankruptcy Advice Perth we have a wealth of experience and skills in Section 73 proposals, we combine this with our proven strategies to bring our customers through their bankruptcies unscathed, ready to start over.
+At Bankruptcy Perth we have a wealth of experience and skills in Section 73 proposals, we combine this with our proven strategies to bring our clients through their bankruptcies unscathed, ready to start over.
 Call us on 1300 795 575 to see how we can help you.

 12. Can I Still Go Through the Process of Declaring Bankruptcy If I’m Already in a Debt Agreement, Personal Insolvency Agreement or in a Debt Consolidation Loan Contract?